nodejs/node/doc/api/http.md

 ### request.reusedSocket

 <!-- YAML
-added: v12.12.0
+added: REPLACEME
 -->

 * {boolean} Whether the request is send through a reused socket.

 When sending request through a keep-alive enabled agent, the underlying socket might be reused.
 But if server closes connection at unfortunate time, client may run into a 'ECONNRESET' error.